Biomanufacturing Digital Twin Modeling and Machine Learning Ontology

 1) The proposed PAT online training platform can enrich the current education programs (i.e., biotechnology, biomanufacturing, machine learning) with risk-based integrated bioprocess modeling/analysis/prediction, interpretable Artificial intelligence (AI), and digital twins, which can facilitate end-to-end biomanufacturing self-learning and automation.

-2) The platform can instruct trainees with diverse backgrounds (i.e., college undergraduate and graduate students, current industry practitioners and government regulators, associate degree students in community colleges) to support their career development in current and future biopharmaceuticals manufacturing.
+2) The platform can instruct trainees with diverse backgrounds to support their career development in current and future biopharmaceuticals manufacturing.

 3) The platform can support the biopharmaceutical manufacturing innovations by: (i) minimizing human errors and defects; (ii) accelerating QbD, process specification, and real-time release; and (iii) facilitating the move to modular, efficient, robust, flexible, reliable, intensified, and automated biomanufacturing.